A little bit outside of the garage today but just by a few feet. We’re going to ring in the new year with a review of the RING Floodlight Camera.

 “You get what you pay for.”

 We chose these devices because we already had the RING Doorbell Camera, which we would recommend on its own.

 - Connect your Ring camera with Alexa then enable announcements to be alerted when motion is...

 - Lets you see, hear and speak to visitors from your phone, tablet and PC

-- Add a Ring Protect Basic Plan for $3/month and record all your videos, review what you...
+- With a Ring Protect Plan (subscription sold separately), record all your videos, review...

 - Requires hardwired installation to weatherproof electrical boxes

 - Monitors your home in 1080HD video with infrared night vision and Live View

 UPDATE: Within a week, both floodlights failed on one of our RING Floodlight Cams.
 We contacted RING support, and a very nice lady spent about 30 minutes troubleshooting the device before shipping a replacement.
 While frustrating, these things happen and we don't believe that a defective unit that was replaced immediately should affect our overall review of the product.